a1t0ghb/courses-oracle_one-logica_programacion_II-d250726/README.md

   - Commit description: [optional].
 - Commit changes, and wait for upload.

-## Deploy and Publish using GitHub Pages.
+## Deploy and Publish Public URL using GitHub Pages.

+> [!IMPORTANT]
-> ⚠ 'GitHub Pages' is a **STATIC site hosting service**, included in GitHub's free plan for **PUBLIC repos.**; it takes HTML, CSS and JavaScript files **straight** from a GitHub's repo., *optionally* runs files through a Jekyll build using GitHub Actions, and publishes a website.
+> 'GitHub Pages' is a **STATIC site hosting service**, included in GitHub's free plan for **PUBLIC repos.**; it takes HTML, CSS and JavaScript files **straight** from a GitHub's repo., *optionally* runs files through a Jekyll build using GitHub Actions, and publishes a website.
 Ref. '<https://docs.github.com/en/pages/getting-started-with-github-pages/what-is-github-pages#about-github-pages>'.

 - GOTO Project's Home > 'Settings' > 'Code an automation' > 'Pages'.
 - Set settings of 'Build and deployment':